opentracing-contrib/java-spring-cloud/README.md

 * `sleuth` might support different set of instrumentations.
 * Instrumentations in `sleuth` might add different set of tags and logs to represent the same events.

+## Note on dependencies

+It's worth noting that the although OpenTracing Spring Cloud contains code for instrumenting a wealth of Spring projects, it however does not pull those dependencies automatically, having dependencies as optional dependencies instead.

+That means that for example a simple Spring Boot REST API application can include OpenTracing Spring Cloud without the fear of polluting the classpath with Spring Cloud dependencies that are otherwise unneeded

 ## Configuration
 Just add the following dependency in your pom.xml:
 ```xml